afifhakim/afifhakim.github.io/_talks/downstream_tengin.md

 collection: talks
 type: "Talk"
 permalink: /talks/2026-09-16-tengin-river-flow-regulation
-venue: "Borneo International Conference on Marine and Environmental Science (BICAME)"
+venue: "Borneo International Conference (BICAME 6th 2026)"
 date: 2026-09-16
 location: "Borneo, Indonesia"
 ---

 ### Coming Soon

-This research will be presented at the **Borneo International Conference on Marine and Environmental Science (BICAME)** on September 16, 2026.
+This research will be presented at the **Borneo International Conference (BICAME)** on September 16, 2026.

 Reservoir operation can alter downstream flow conditions and influence river morphology through changes in erosion, deposition, and sediment transport.
 This study evaluates the short-term morphological response of the Tengin River downstream of the Sepaku Semoi Dam under different operational discharge conditions.